Navigating Italian Renovation Incentives: Tax Credits and Grants for Heritage Projects in 2025

 Ecobonus (Energy Efficiency)

 The Ecobonus provides tax deductions for energy-efficient upgrades, with rates varying based on the level of improvement achieved.
 For heritage buildings, this might include thermal insulation, window upgrades, or installation of renewable energy systems.
-The challenge in heritage contexts is implementing these improvements without compromising historic character—a challenge that sustainable restoration techniques, discussed in our previous article, are well-positioned to address.
+The challenge in heritage contexts is implementing these improvements without compromising historic character.

 Sismabonus (Seismic Risk Reduction)